Raku/doc/CONTRIBUTING.md

 * Please use the present tense, and [active voice](https://en.wikipedia.org/wiki/Active_voice).
-* Link to external resources (like Wikipedia) for topics that are not directly related to Perl 6 (like the math that our routines implement)
+* Link to external resources (like Wikipedia) for topics that are not directly related to Perl 6 (like the math that our routines implement).
-* Duplicate small pieces of information rather than rely on linking
+* Duplicate small pieces of information rather than rely on linking.
 * Be explicit about routine signatures.
 If a method accepts a `*%args`, but treats some of them specially, list them separately.
 * Check out [the styleguide](STYLEGUIDE.md) for further guidance
-* For website: we support the current and previous major releases of Chrome, Firefox, Internet Explorer (Edge), and Safari.
+* For the website: we support the current and previous major releases of Chrome, Firefox, Internet Explorer (Edge), and Safari.
 Please test layout changes.
 Lacking actual browsers to test in, you can use [browsershots.org](http://browsershots.org) or [browserstack.com](http://browserstack.com).
 Ensure the layout looks OK on mobile.